zbreit/ProgrammingNotes/notes/JS/Object-Oriented Programming.md

 ## Prototype
  - Every constructor has a `prototype` object attached to it that is shared between all instances of that constructor function
     - This is useful if there is a piece of information shared between all objects made by that constructor
        - Ex.
 A `Bird` object always has a `numWings` value of `2`.
-So we can assign that to the prototype instead of storing a seaprate value in every `Bird`
+So we can assign that to the prototype instead of storing a separate value in every `Bird`
 ```js
 function Bird(name) {...}
 Bird.prototype = {